 Mr. Nicholson reported that current revenues for the month are $16,479,000 and the fiscal year revenues to date are $103,576,000.
 Mr. Nicholson also reported that costs to date are $72,404,038, leaving a remaining balance of $122,435,052.
 A request was made for additional line-item detail on the administrative budget report.
 Staff will work with Mr. Paulsen to get the detail included in the report.

 7. CONTRACTING ACTIONS

-Mr. Paulsen provided an overview of the following contracting action:
+Mr. Shockley and Mr. Nicholson provided an overview of the following contracting actions:

-Dr. Mahoney moved to approve the contracting action as presented and Mr. Jacobson seconded the motion.
+Dr. Mahoney moved approve the contracting actions as presented and Mr. Peterson seconded the motion.
 On a roll call vote, the motion carried.

 8. OTHER BUSINESS